pingcap/docs-cn/tidb-configuration-file.md

 - Default value: `5000`
 - If a transaction does not roll back or commit after the number of statements exceeds `stmt-count-limit`, TiDB returns the `statement count 5001 exceeds the transaction limitation, autocommit = false` error.
 This configuration takes effect **only** in the retriable optimistic transaction.
 If you use the pessimistic transaction or have disabled the transaction retry, the number of statements in a transaction is not limited by this configuration.

+### `txn-entry-size-limit` <span class="version-mark">New in v5.0.0-rc</span>

+- The size limit of a single row of data in TiDB.
+- Default value: `6291456` (in bytes)
+- The size limit of a single key-value record in a transaction.
+If the size limit is exceeded, TiDB returns the `entry too large` error.
+The maximum value of this configuration item does not exceed `125829120` (120 MB).
+- Note that TiKV has a similar limit.
+If the data size of a single write request exceeds [`raft-entry-max-size`](/tikv-configuration-file.md#raft-entry-max-size), which is 8 MB by default, TiKV refuses to process this request.
+When a table has a row of large size, you need to modify both configurations at the same time.

 ### `txn-total-size-limit`

 - The size limit of a single transaction in TiDB.